Architecture of North Macedonia: 19th-century architecture

-Yugoslav Period
+Yugoslav period

 Interwar modernism

 Yugoslav architecture emerged in the first decades of the 20th century before the establishment of the state; during this period a number of South Slavic creatives, enthused by the possibility of statehood, organized a series of art exhibitions in Serbia in the name of a shared Slavic identity.
 Following governmental centralization after the 1918 creation of the Kingdom of Yugoslavia, this initial bottom-up enthusiasm began to fade.
 Yugoslav architecture became more and more dictated by an increasingly concentrated national authority which sought to establish a unified state identity.

 Beginning in the 1920s, Yugoslav architects began to advocate for architectural modernism, viewing the style as the logical extension of progressive national narratives.
 The Group of Architects of the Modern Movement, an organization founded in 1928 by architects Branislav Đ Kojić, Milan Zloković, Jan Dubovy, and Dusan Babic, pushed for the widespread adoption of modern architecture as the "national" style of Yugoslavia to transcend regional differences.
 Despite these shifts, differing relationships to the West made the adoption of modernism inconsistent in Yugoslavia during WWII; while the westernmost republics of Croatia and Slovenia were familiar with Western influence and eager to adopt modernism, long-Ottoman Bosnia remained more resistant to do so.
 Of all Yugoslavian cities, Belgrade has the highest concentration of modernist structures.

-Socialist realism (1945–48)
+Socialist realism and creation of national architecture (1945–48)

-Immediately following the Second World War, Yugoslavia's brief association with the Eastern Bloc ushered in a short period of socialist realism.
+Immediately following World War II in Yugoslavia, the Macedonian national architecture was established in the Socialist Republic of Macedonia after its creation as part of SFR Yugoslavia.
+Macedonian architects then mostly relied on Yugoslav and Bulgarian scholarly works.
+They were also educated in Yugoslav academic institutions.
+Yugoslavia's brief association with the Eastern Bloc ushered in a short period of socialist realism.
 Centralization within the communist model led to the abolishment of private architectural practices and the state control of the profession.
 During this period, the governing Communist Party condemned modernism as "bourgeois formalism," a move that caused friction among the nation's pre-war modernist architectural elite.